Inkimar/checking-certificates/README.md

 ### curl: If the SSL is valid for the domain(s)
 $ curl https://naturforskaren.se

-The reply from the curl-requests should be a valid html-page.
+The reply from the curl-requests should be a valid html-page ("Welcome to nginx!")

 ### curl: if the SSL is NOT valid for the domain(s)
 $ curl https://naturforskaren.se